 Some people use these terracotta-made, hand decorated outdoor chimneys as accent pieces but their primary use is as functional outdoor fire features.
 Traditionally, the chiminea got placed at the center of a home to offer heating or near a window for cooking purposes.
 However, when modern fireplaces replaced them indoors, the chimineas got relocated to outdoor spaces.

 When choosing a chiminea, you will have three choices.
+Keep in mind that you will need to cure your chiminea before you use them.
 The chiminea types available include:

 Fire Clay Chiminea

 The fire clay model has its roots in Mexico and uses the fundamental characteristic of a stone fireplace.
 It is used for heating and cooking.

 Many cast chiminea models are more modern, and they use a similar function as well as design to wood burning stoves.